Los Angeles Bulldogs: Team origin

-The L.A.
-Bulldogs were formed in 1936 with the expressed intention of joining the National Football League.
-In the wake of failed professional football leagues on the American West Coast (the first two Pacific Coast Leagues in 1926 and in 1934, the American Legion Pro Football League in 1935), the Los Angeles regional chapter of the American Legion hired Harry Myers and budgeted $10,000 in payroll money to put together a team after being granted a “probationary franchise” by the NFL.
-Myers' first hire was Gus Henderson as the team's first head coach; both started to sign players with NFL experience (lineman Ray Richards (formerly of the Chicago Bears) and end Ike Frankian of the New York Giants) and University of Tulsa alumni Roy Berry, Hal Wickersham, Frank Greene, and Homer Reynolds, all of whom played for Henderson.
+The Los Angeles Bulldogs were formed in 1936 to join the National Football League.
+After failed professional football leagues on the American West Coast (the Pacific Coast League of 1926 and 1934 and the American Legion Pro Football League in 1935), the Los Angeles regional chapter of the American Legion hired Harry Myers and allocated $10,000 to assemble a team following a probationary NFL franchise grant.
+Myers’ first hire was Gus Henderson as head coach, and they signed players with NFL experience, including lineman Ray Richards (Chicago Bears), end Ike Frankian (New York Giants), and University of Tulsa alumni Roy Berry, Hal Wickersham, Frank Greene, and Homer Reynolds.

-In the premier season of 1936, superlatives came early for the new team.
-Gil Lefebvre had already established himself as a punt return threat, and both Berry and Ed Stark electrified crowds with their long runs.

-While professional football leagues often had traveling teams, the Bulldogs played all their games of the 1936 in 18,000-seat Gilmore Stadium.
-Six of the contests involved NFL teams – the Bulldogs beat the Chicago Cardinals, Pittsburgh Pirates, and Philadelphia Eagles and tied the Brooklyn Dodgers before being shut out by the Chicago Bears and NFL champion Green Bay Packers to conclude a 6–3–1 inaugural campaign by the Bulldogs.
-The team had averaged 9,400 fans in the stands for the season, and over 12,000 per game in the second half.
+In their inaugural 1936 season, Gil Lefebvre stood out as a punt return threat, while Berry and Ed Stark impressed crowds with long runs.
+Unlike typical traveling teams, the Bulldogs played all games at the 18,000-seat Gilmore Stadium.
+Six contests involved NFL teams—the Bulldogs beat the Chicago Cardinals, Pittsburgh Pirates, and Philadelphia Eagles, tied the Brooklyn Dodgers, and were shut out by the Chicago Bears and NFL champion Green Bay Packers—finishing 6–3–1 with an average attendance of 9,400, rising above 12,000 in the season’s second half.

-At the 1936 NFL owners' meeting, Myers joined representatives from Houston and Cleveland to pitch their teams for possible expansion.
-While Myers had a “probationary franchise” and an implied promise that the team would join the league, the NFL owners chose Homer Marshman's Cleveland Rams, second-place finishers in the second AFL in 1936.
-Soon afterward, the Bulldogs opted to take the Rams’ place in the AFL.
+At the 1936 NFL owners’ meeting, Myers joined representatives from Houston and Cleveland to pitch their teams for expansion.
+Despite a probationary franchise and implied promise, the NFL chose Homer Marshman’s Cleveland Rams, second-place finishers in the second AFL.
+The Bulldogs then opted to take the Rams’ place in the AFL.